All this occurs while Xbox faces internal pressure to improve its profitability after the purchase of Activision Blizzard for $68 billion.

 More stories in the category News

-Don't miss anything and follow us on Google News! |
+| Don't miss anything and follow us on Google News! |

 In this context, the Redmond company has published job offers that reveal their intentions: hiring financial experts to drive a “transformation with urgency”.
-One of the vacancies, aimed at a Gaming Finance Transformation Lead, seeks someone capable of aligning financial processes and systems across all studios under their umbrella, from Activision to ZeniMax.
+One of the vacancies, aimed at a Gaming Finance Transformation Lead, seeks someone capable of aligning financial processes and systems across all studios under its umbrella, from Activision to ZeniMax.

 The goal is clear: optimize operational efficiency and ensure that each division contributes to business objectives in a consistent manner.
 But measures are not limited to internal restructuring.
-It is rumored that Xbox is about to introduce ads in its cloud games, offering free streaming with advertising, a move that would leverage the advertising technology of King, acquired along with Activision Blizzard, and the Xandr platform, purchased in 2021.
+It is rumored that Xbox is about to introduce ads in its cloud games, offering free streaming with ads, a move that would leverage the advertising technology of King, acquired along with Activision Blizzard, and the Xandr platform, purchased in 2021.
 This strategy could mark a before and after in how cloud games are monetized, although it also raises questions about how it will affect the user experience.

 A next-generation console and radical changes